United States v. Alvarez: Reactions

-Positive

 The decision received praise on constitutional grounds from across the political spectrum.
 The First Amendment Center called the decision "a victory for free speech and common sense."
 Alvarez's attorney praised the decision, saying "The First Amendment protects a lot of what we as Americans get to say...The government doesn't get to decide what we can and cannot say.”